 The overarching theme is about discussing the most important drivers which foster or inhibit the propagation of proactive security.
-It’s not about specific security technologies but about what makes people and organizations tick when it comes to implementing Application Security.
+It’s not about specific security technologies but about what makes people and organizations tick when it comes to development and Application Security.

 Many attacks happen on the application layer where network or infrastructure security solutions are less or not effective.
-However, the majority of cyber security effort does not happen during application development.
-Why is that so and what needs to change in order to advance Application Security?
+However, the majority of cybersecurity effort does not happen during application development.
+Why is that so, and what needs to change to advance Application Security?

 The Application Security poster is an attempt to promote the three essential elements for improving Application Security.
-“Shift Left” is especially useful on level senior management, while “Security by Design” and “Continuous Hardening” relate to concrete actions and tools in the IT trenches.
+“Shift Left” is especially useful at the senior management level, while “Security by Design” and “Continuous Hardening” relate to concrete actions and tools in the IT trenches.

-The intended audience is 2-fold: “Top down” C-suite stakeholders and “bottom up” technology stakeholders from the ground in the IT trenches (developers, tester, operations, project and IT managers, but also people from Infosec, IT Risk and IT Governance).
+The intended audience is twofold: “Top down” C-suite stakeholders and “bottom up” technology stakeholders from the ground in the IT trenches (developers, testers, operations, project and IT managers, but also people from Infosec, IT Risk, and IT Governance).

-A CEO who is successful in the IT industry is probably already familiar with about 80% on this poster.
-The same should be said for experienced IT personnel, so we have a large overlap which can be useful.
+A CEO who is successful in the IT industry is probably already familiar with about 80% of this poster.
+The same should be said for experienced IT personnel, so we have a large overlap that can be useful.

 Take the famous OWASP Top 10 list of vulnerabilities.
-Very important but certainly not an area where senior management can contribute.
-However, it should be of concern to senior management why the current OWASP Top 10 looks awfully like the version from 10 years ago, or even when it came first out in 2003.
+It is essential, but certainly not an area where senior management can contribute.
+However, it should concern senior management why the current OWASP Top 10 looks awfully like the version from ten years ago, or even when it came first out in 2003.
 What are the mechanisms in many organizations that lead to the impression that we don’t really advance here?
 What are the root causes?
 What needs to change to make progress in Application Security?

-IT Security is a complex topic with the tendency of endless technical detail discussions and a lot of finger pointing.
-It helps to have a common language and various perspectives from management and technology insiders in order to guide anyone with the desire to understand, discuss and improve the state of Application Security within the organization.
+IT Security is a complex topic with the tendency for endless technical detail discussions and a lot of finger-pointing.
+It helps to have a common language and various perspectives from management and technology insiders to guide anyone with the desire to understand, discuss, and improve the state of Application Security within the organization.

 A good CEO would certainly want to understand the realities in the IT trenches if he/she perceives that Application Security might be important, especially if there is potential for repercussions on the business strategy.
-The purpose of this poster is that “top down” and “bottom up” stakeholders could have a more focused discussion if they use it as mental guide when discussing the most important mechanisms for making or breaking Application Security within their organization.
+The purpose of this poster is that “top-down” and “bottom-up” stakeholders could have a more focused discussion if they use it as a mental guide when discussing the most important mechanisms for making or breaking Application Security within their organization.

 Author: Roberto Di Paolo